eborden/json-msg-pack/README.md

 ```

 ## Conclusion
+Clearly we are able to realize our RESTful dreams of supporting multiple transport mediums. `Aeson` and `MessagePack` allow us to leverage generic programming and avoid boilerplate.
+This makes the cost of multiple mediums low, allowing our services greater utility for cheap.

+We were also able to leverage `Criterion` and `Weigh` to quickly validate our assumptions.
 Message Pack is fast, it is compact, it is conservative and very appropriate for machine to machine communication.
-Haskell as well makes it perfectly enjoyable to support multiple transport layers with ease.
+Even though Haskell's Message Pack implementation is much younger than Aeson it is already performing exceptionally.